Blogs › National Insurance: What’s changed?

 This means as well as paying your own salary, you will also be taxed on your earnings, which is another direct reduction of income.

 For many SME owners, this is one hassle they could do without.
-This is why a lot of businesses use the services of a professional accountant to manage their payroll, tax returns and other financial and legal aspects of running the business.
+This is why a lot of businesses use the services of a professional accountant to help manage their payroll, tax returns and other financial and legal aspects of running the business.

 If all this seems a little daunting, find out how DL Accounts can help your business during these challenging times.
 Contact us today for a no-obligation chat.